ImChamZ/search-app/README.md

 ```bash
   cd <YOUR_PROJECT_NAME>
 ```
-Nativate into the directory and run app for the first time using.
+Navigate into the directory and run app for the first time using.

 ```bash
   npm run setup